 After the application process is completed, you will receive the CIPA Study Guide by e-mail and you will have one year to study and take the exam.
 When you are ready to take the exam, simply let IMI know and the test link along with the pass code will be sent to you.
 As the test questions and pass codes change regularly, IMI sends the test information when requested, but you must complete the test within a year of your paid exam application and within 24 hours upon receiving the exam information.
 Click here for the CIPA exam application.

-The exam costs $100 for current members.
-If you are not yet a member of Identity Management Institute®, learn more about membership.
+All CIPA candidates must be IMI members.
+If you are not yet a member of Identity Management Institute®, learn more about membership and group discounts.

-IMI uses PayPal to request and process credit card payments after applications are received.
+IMI uses PayPal and other third party payment processors to request and process credit card payments after applications are received.
 Alternatively, candidates may also send a check.